beigeworm/ESP8266-Captive-Portal/README.md

 **ESPBug**
 ESPBug is a rogue captive portal program which runs on the ESP8266 dev board, such as the NodeMCU (clones included).
 It is a social engennering tool which generates a WiFi network of a given name alluring people to connect to it and enter some credential.

+The compiled binary is in the source files as ESP8266 Captive Portal.BIN

-You should be able to download the binary from the release tab in github. https://github.com/willmendil/ESPBug/releases/tag/0.1 and just updload the binary through the arduino IDE.
+and just updload the binary through the arduino IDE.
 Look below to see how to setup the board.
 From source

+**Install from source**

 You need to install the Arduino IDE